Malia Tartt is an attorney licensed in the State of Alabama specializing in mass tort pharmaceuticals and medical device litigation.

-Malia Tartt was born and raised in North Alabama.
-She received her bachelor’s degree in biological anthropology from the University of Alabama.
-She joined Farris, Riley & Pitt, LLP in 2015 as the receptionist.
-Eventually, she joined the managing partner Kirby Farris’ team as the litigation legal assistant where she gained a wealth of practical experience and was ultimately inspired to attend law school.
-She continued to work as Kirby Farris’ litigation legal assistant and attended law school at the Birmingham School of Law at night and on the weekends.
-While in law school, Malia served as the President of the Judge Hugh Locke Honor Society, captain of the 2021 mock trial team (which earned her the 2021 Golden Gavel award) and co-founded the first Birmingham School of Law Women’s Association.
-She graduated summa cum laude in May 2021 and was licensed to practice law in the State of Alabama in October 2021.
+The attorneys at Farris, Riley & Pitt inspired Malia to attend law school.
+She continued to work as Kirby Farris’ litigation legal assistant and attended law school at night and on the weekends at the Birmingham School of Law.
+While in law school, Malia served as the President of the Judge Hugh Locke Honor Society, captain of the 2021 mock trial team (earning the 2021 Golden Gavel award) and co-founded the first Women’s Association on campus.
+Malia graduated summa cum laude in May 2021 and was licensed to practice law in the State of Alabama in October 2021.

 Malia is a member of the Committee of 25 for Girls, Inc. of Central Alabama and the Freshwater Land Trust Junior Board.
 She also volunteers with the Volunteer Lawyers Board of Birmingham serving on their domestic relations desk and serves as one of the philanthropy directors of Farris, Riley & Pitt.
 Malia is a member of the Birmingham Bar Association, Alabama Association for Justice, and American Association for Justice.
 In 2022, she was listed among B-Metro Magazine’s Top Women Attorneys.
 In her free time, Malia enjoys being outdoors, hunting down good music, and chasing around her Lab mix, Hemingway.